Iswariya55/DL-Autoencoder/README.md

 ## AIM
 To develop a convolutional autoencoder for image denoising application.

+## PROBLEM STATEMENT
+Images often contain noise due to poor lighting, camera issues, or transmission errors, which reduces their quality.
+This project aims to develop a Convolutional Autoencoder that can remove noise from images and produce cleaner versions.

+The model will be trained using noisy and clean image pairs so that it learns to reconstruct clear images.
+The goal is to improve image quality while preserving important details.

 ## DESIGN STEPS
 STEP 1:
 Collect Dataset – Use image dataset and add noise to the images